exodustx0/aoc-2021/README.md

 Heck yeah!
 I'd been hoping that there'd be a challenge to do with parsing binary data.
 Loved this!

 ...except for how Go didn't allow me to name a struct field `type`.
 Aaaaaaaargh.
 What's up with that?

+### Day 17

+First day where I felt _really_ compelled to not finish the challenge, and subsequently actually ended up going with that.
+I have a reasonable idea for how to implement the solution too, but I really don't feel like implementing it.
+Maybe I'll do that later, but for now... something else.